rails/rails/guides/source/active_support_core_extensions.md

 since (in)
 ```

-On the other hand, +advance+ and +change+ are also defined and support more options, they are documented below.
+On the other hand, `advance` and `change` are also defined and support more options, they are documented below.

-The following methods are only implemented in +active_support/core_ext/date_time/calculations.rb+ as they only make sense when used with a +DateTime+ instance:
+The following methods are only implemented in `active_support/core_ext/date_time/calculations.rb` as they only make sense when used with a `DateTime` instance:

 ```ruby
 beginning_of_hour (at_beginning_of_hour)